kmkingsbury/raspberrypi-weather-station/README.md

 # raspberrypi-weather-station
 Weather Sensor/program for the Raspberry Pi B+

+More detailed notes at docs/install-notes.txt